conorlacey/Portfolio-1/Portfolio1.md

 Yay!!!
 Now we have a working data set that data collected on this question from 1973 to 1992.
 Let’s explore it!

-First I want to see how the histogram compare
+First I want to see how the histograms compare

 ``` r
 art_attitudes %>% ggplot(aes(x=Art_Appreciation))+